AlejandroMonn/Siwra/README.md

 Windows siwra.exe macOS/Linux: siwra (give it execute permissions: chmod +x siwra)

+  !IMPORNTANT!
+when you want to execute it downlanding the siwra_cli.exe file, open the terminal and excuted from there !
+IMPORTANT !

 Available Commands
 1. Auto-clicker
 Performs infinite automatic clicks.
 Press 'S' to stop.